haliechm/POKER_GAME_UNC/README.md

 0
 ```
 Because the experiment has a small degree of randomness, your output may differ from the above, but it really shouldn't differ by more than 1 if at all.

+# Grading

+Submit to the autograder by pushing a "submit" branch to github.
+* 2 points for Novice
+* 6 points for Adept
+* 2 points for Jedi